tanoconsulting/euts/README.md

 It works by:
 1. setting up a set of Docker Containers as test environment, with all the components required to run eZ (php, mysql, etc...)
-2. downloading and installing the desired version of eZP and creating the database with the stock schema definition.
+2. downloading and setting up the desired version of eZP and creating the database with the stock schema definition.
 At this point, the testsuite of the bundle in question can be executed.

 Step 1 can be omitted when the tests are run on a server which already has php/mysql installed, such as a CI environment.